Seeed-Studio/wiki-documents/docs/Wio-Terminal-TinyML-EI-2.md

-# Wio Terminal Continuous Motion Recognition
+# Wio Terminal Edge Impulse Continuous Motion Recognition with Built-in Accelerometer

 In this tutorial, you'll use machine learning to build a gesture recognition system that runs on Wio Terminal.
 This is a hard task to solve using rule based programming, as people don't perform gestures in the exact same way every time.
 But machine learning can handle these variations with ease.
 You'll learn how to collect high-frequency data from real sensors, use signal processing to clean up data, build a neural network classifier, and how to deploy your model back to a device.
 At the end of this tutorial you'll have a firm understanding of applying machine learning in embedded devices using Edge Impulse.